-You might not be booking hair straightening or color treatments, but did you know there are ingredients to avoid during pregnancy and breastfeeding in hair care like shampoo, conditioner, and styling products?
+As a mom-to-be or new mom, it’s important to be conscious of not only what you are eating, but what you are putting on your skin, scalp and hair.
+Sure…you might not be booking hair straightening or color treatments, but did you know there are ingredients to avoid during pregnancy and breastfeeding in hair care products like shampoo, conditioner, and styling products?

 A new study published in Environmental Science & Technology found per- and polyfluoroalkyl substances (PFAS) in the breast milk of 100% of the participants who submitted samples.
 Not only are PFAS absorbed into breast milk but, according to research published in Environment International, they can cross the placenta and reach unborn babies.

-Following are the top ingredients to avoid during pregnancy and while breastfeeding in hair products, why it’s best to avoid them during pregnancy and breastfeeding, how to identify the ingredients on product labels, and options that are better for you and your baby.
+To help you make the best decisions while pregnant or breastfeeding, here’s a list of the most common toxic hair product ingredients to avoid as well as why it’s best to avoid them.
+Of course, we don’t just want to warn you, so we also share how to identify the ingredients on product labels, and options that are better for you and your baby.

 Synthetic fragrance ingredients are ubiquitous in conventional hair care.
 Even some products labeled “unscented” contain synthetic fragrance to mask the scent of other ingredients.
 Fragrance in hair care is usually a chemical cocktail of several ingredients, including phthalates and industrial solvents.